Parquery/pylddwrap/README.rst

 * Various linter checks are done with `pylint <https://www.pylint.org/>`_.

-Apply the automatic formatting by running the ``format`` environment.
+Apply the automatic formatting by running the ``format`` environment:

 .. code-block:: bash